Huang Bamei: Later life and death

 After Huang turned down the offer from the CIA, she largely shifted focus from maritime operations to being part of Soong Mei-ling's women's organization, though she is known to sporadically have partaken in further naval battles.
 In 1951 she was appointed as the Commissioner of the Zhejiang Branch of the organization.
 In late 1952, she is reported to have been planning a military operation of her own to go "deep into the back of the enemy" on the mainland; this operation was perhaps connected to the capture of her husband by communist forces.
 Both Xie and their son were executed by the communists in 1952.

 Huang spent most of her time on the Dachen Islands.
 Since capable administrators were in short supply, she and her close followers often served as mediators in local disputes and overseers of goods and infrastructure, in addition to their roles in the women's organization.
 The Dachen Islands were lost to the communists in 1955, whereafter she relocated to Taiwan.
 Because of her prominent role on the Dachen Islands, numerous refugees on Taiwan often came to her for aid and support.
 Though she only received limited government support, Huang among other initiatives oversaw the foundation of an embroidery factory in Dapinglin so that the refugees could work for a living.
 Huang also founded a nursing home, a kindergarten and a middle school.

 While in Taiwan, Huang sometimes went under the name Huang Baichi.
 She was sometimes depicted in Taiwanese propaganda films as a national heroine.
-In 1959, the Japanese film studio Shintoho produced a film based on Huang's life, Queen of the China Sea (東支那海の女傑; Higashi shinakai no joketsu), in which she was depicted as a colleborator of the Japanese navy who falls in love with a Japanese soldier and ships much of her stolen booty off to Japan.
+In 1959, the Japanese film studio Shintoho produced a film based on Huang's life, Queen of the China Sea (東支那海の女傑; Higashi shinakai no joketsu), in which she was depicted as a collaborator of the Japanese navy who falls in love with a Japanese soldier and ships much of her stolen booty off to Japan.
 Huang was portrayed in the film by the Japanese actress Miyuki Takakura.
 The film caused outrage in Taiwan and Huang hired a lawyer to sue the production company behind the film, Shaw Brothers Studio, for "slandering a national heroine".
 The Shaw Brothers swiftly sent representatives to apologize and were eventually forgiven by Huang after they donated 50,000 New Taiwan dollars to the "righteous compatriots of Dachen".

 Huang died in Taipei of an illness on 4 May 1982.
 Her body was moved to the Chinese mainland on 2 April 1990 and buried together with her husband Xie Yousheng.
 The couple has surviving descendants; Huang's grandson Xie Wick attended a ceremony in Shanghai in 2014 on the 77th anniversary of the Nanjing Massacre.